pdxjohnny/pdxjohnny.github.io/content/posts/tpm2.md

   - module rpovded by platform manufacturer
     - Time of day
     - Random number generator
-    - Anything in the module call platfrom is supposed to be replaced by acctual platfrom or hardware code
+    - Anything in the module call platform is supposed to be replaced by actual platform or hardware code
-  - SImulator peice
+  - SImulator piece
     - TCP/IP interface to talk to the TPM

 - William (Bill) Roberts (notes from his presentation to
   - TPM2-TSS
-    - SAPI (shouldn't be used people aren't gonig to use it much)
+    - SAPI (shouldn't be used people aren't going to use it much)
     - ESAPI Full control but encrypted.
 If you want full low level control but want to do it with encryption
-    - FAPI high level automatatic verifyed sessions with TPM and key storage
+    - FAPI high level automatatic verified sessions with TPM and key storage
     - RcDecode Return code to error string (strerror for TPM2)
     - MU Marshalling and unmarshaling library
-    - TctiLdr They are similar to a network layer in that they move bytes to and from the TPM over an abitrary interface.
+    - TctiLdr They are similar to a network layer in that they move bytes to and from the TPM over an arbitrary interface.
 Could talk to simulator, or /dev/tpm0
   - pytss
     - All based on cffi
     - Classes